-Common Pet Allergies—What You Need to Know, From our Gardner Veterinarian
+Common Pet Allergies—What You Need to Know, From your Gardner Veterinarian

 Symptoms of Common Pet Allergies

-When the immune system has a negative response to certain exposures, it clearly has a reaction in pets, according to our Olathe veterinarian at Oakbrook Animal Hospital.
+When the immune system has a negative response to certain exposures, it can result in a reaction in pets, according to our Olathe veterinarian at Oakbrook Animal Hospital in Gardner Ks.
 Whether the allergen is airborne, consumed or stems from a ‘bite’ of sorts, your cat or dog will likely exhibit one or more of the following symptoms:

 - Hot spots, which are red and irritated.
 Hair may be missing and the areas may be bleeding.
 These spots feel warmer than the rest of your pet’s body.

-Cat allergies and dog allergies can present themselves in a number of forms, and minor allergy symptoms often dissipate quickly.
-However, persistent and chronic allergic symptoms that persist, should be addressed by our veterinarian in Gardner.
-On the flip side, there are some allergic reactions that can cause pets to have severe reactions.
+Cat allergies and dog allergies can present themselves in a number of forms, and minor allergy symptoms often dissipate quickly and on their own.
+However, some allergic reactions can be severe.
+Persistent and chronic allergic symptoms that continue should be addressed by our veterinarian in Gardner.

 Serious Pet Allergic Reactions

-Pets who have encountered serious toxins or are having a potentially critical allergic reaction should see a veterinarian in Gardner right away.
+If your pet has encountered serious toxins or is having a potentially critical allergic reaction should see your Gardner veterinarian right away.
 Some of these symptoms include:

 - Facial or limb swelling or swelling of the body’s glands